-Home > Recipes > Creamy German Rice Pudding (Milchreis)
+Home > Recipes > Breakfast > Creamy German Rice Pudding (Milchreis)

 Creamy German Rice Pudding (Milchreis)

-This incredibly creamy rice pudding (aka Milchreis in German and arroz de leche in Spanish) is an excellent meal-prep staple that stores well in the fridge and can even be frozen.
-Flavored with almond butter, vanilla, cinnamon, and a generous serving of maple syrup and slivered almonds, this rice pudding makes a nourishing breakfast, easy snack, or simple dessert.
-Gluten and egg-free, this easy recipe works for a lot of diets.
+This incredibly creamy German rice pudding, known as Milchreis in German, is an excellent meal-prep staple that stores well in the fridge and can even be frozen.
+Flavored with almond butter, vanilla, cinnamon, and a generous serving of maple syrup, this rice pudding makes a nourishing breakfast, easy snack, or simple dessert.
+Gluten and egg-free, this easy rice pudding recipe works for a lot of diets.
 Slow cooker and Instant Pot instructions included.

 A red bowl creamy rice pudding with a dark background.